-So, something is going on in Tasmanian minds when they increasingly self-identify as aboriginal.
+What is going on in Tasmanian minds when they increasingly self-identify as aboriginal.
 Mansell says that some might be ‘mistaken’ and others ‘opportunistic’.
-But I reckon it’s much more positive than that: perhaps being aboriginal is the new cool, hip trend and Tasmanians are at the pioneering cutting edge, out on the fringe, so to speak.
-Dare I say, the new black?
+But I reckon it’s potentially more positive.
+Perhaps being aboriginal is a hip, new trend and Tasmanians are the pioneers of, dare I say, the new black?

-Imagine if more of us claim aboriginal heritage and we go way past apologies and reconciliation into a new nirvana of collective pride in our ancient land’s earliest culture.
-We latecomers could then be assigned honorary belonging to ‘country’ somewhere, maybe learn some local language and take care of that country?
+Imagine if more of us were to aspire to aboriginal heritage and we could go past apologies and reconciliation into a nirvana of collective pride in our ancient land’s earliest culture.
+We latecomers could then be adopted and assigned honorary ‘country’ somewhere, maybe learn some local language and take care of that country in more traditional ways?

 * Thanks to Anne Mather (The Mercury, 09 Sept 2018) for her report and interviews, which prompted this reflection.
 Inflection?